eorus/mirrorlesstimescom/content/post/2016-09-19-panasonic-gh5-development.md

 <span class="green">*1 For a Digital Single Lens Mirrorless camera, as of 19 September, 2016 (Panasonic survey).</span>

-<span class="green">*2 “6K PHOTO” is a high speed burst shooting function that cuts a still image out of a 4:3 or 3:2 video footage with approx.18-megapixel (Approx.6000 x 3000 effective pixel count) that 6K image manages.
+<span class="green">*2 “6K PHOTO” is a high speed burst shooting function that cuts a still image out of a 4:3 or 3:2 video bartage with approx.18-megapixel (Approx.6000 x 3000 effective pixel count) that 6K image manages.
 The name ‘6K PHOTO’ is tentative. </span>

 <span class="green">*3 In 4K/30p, 25p, 24p, 23.98p video recording. </span>